 In response to questions on PSYCHIC POWERS SUCH AS FLYING His Holiness concluded:

 "As far as I know, zero Lamas today can do that.
-Some meditators living in caves around Dharamsala are highly realized and possibly capable of such attainments." (source)
+Some meditators living in caves around Dharamsala are HIGHLY REALIZED and possibly capable of such attainments." (source)

 There many similar stories as Venerable Pindola's above related to flying.
 In Zen lore for example, recorded in the Sungkao-seng chuan, Ying-fung was a Ch'an (that is, Zen) monk who had received instruction from Ch'an master Nan-chuan.
 From his meditative practice, Ying-fung attained supernatural powers.
 Once he saw two armies fighting each other.
 In order to stop the fight, he FLEW over the battlefield and the soldiers were too busy looking at him flying to fight.
 He did many unusual things like this.
 To show his miraculous power, he died standing on his head and nobody was able to overturn him.
 His sister was a nun, who came and scolded him, "Old brother, when you were alive you did not behave according to the rules.
 Now when you died, you still want to show off and confuse people."
 After saying this, she touched the body lighly, and it fell down immediately. (source)

-FOR A MODERN DAY ACCOUNT PLEASE VISIT:
+FOR A MODERN DAY ACCOUNT PLEASE SEE:

-In 1931 British writer Paul Brunton traveled to India and stayed at ashrama of Maharshi Sri Ramana, one of the first western writers to do so.
+In 1931 British writer Paul Brunton traveled to India and stayed at ashrama of the Bhagavan Maharshi Sri Ramana, one of the first western writers to do so.
 It was his book A Search in Secret India that opened up eastern mysticism to the west.
 His son Kenneth Thurston Hurst produced an excellent biography of his father: PAUL BRUNTON: A Personal View (published by Larson Publications)in which he recalls many fascinating vignettes about his father.
 He mentions, for instance, that Brunton discovered early on that he had "certain occult abilities" and even revelled in their exercise.
 At one point, however, he received an inner warning that if he wanted to grow spiritually he would have to desist from exploiting these faculties.
 He heeded the warning and took to seriously cultivating the art of Meditation.

 Thus said, the following, by Sri Swami Sivananda from his paper Satsanga and Svadhyaya, is being offered as a cautionary word of advice:

-Siddhis they display.
+"Another great blunder people generally commit is that they judge the Enlightenment of Sadhus by the Siddhis they display.
 In the world generally, the common inclination is to judge the merits and ability of a Sadhu through his Siddhis.
 It is a blunder indeed.
 They should not judge the Enlightenment of a Sadhu in this way.
 Siddhis are by-products of concentration.
 Siddhis have nothing to do with Self-realization.
 A Sadhu may manifest Siddhis due to strong passions and intense desires, and if that be the case, he is undoubtedly a big householder only.
 You must believe me when I tell you that Siddhis are a great hindrance to spiritual progress, and so long as one is within the realm of Siddhis and does not try to rise above it and march onwards, there is not the least hope of God-realization for him.
 But, this does not mean that a person manifesting Siddhis is not a realized soul.
-There are several instances of such persons who have exhibited several Siddhis purely for the elevation and uplift of the world, but never for selfish motives."During the days of
+There are several instances of such persons who have exhibited several Siddhis purely for the elevation and uplift of the world, but never for selfish motives.

-Sri Ramakrishna Paramahamsa, a certain Sadhu approached him and showed two Siddhis: one was that he could roam about without being seen by anybody.
+"During the days of Sri Ramakrishna Paramahamsa a certain Sadhu approached him and showed two Siddhis: one was that he could roam about without being seen by anybody.
 The other was that light emanated from portions of his body when he walked.

 This man, after some time, began misusing his power, entering the apartment of a lady unseen, fell in love with her and LOST his two powers.

 In the world generally, the common run of people and even educated persons judge Sadhus by their Siddhis only.
-It is a serious blunder and hence I seriously warn you."
+It is a serious blunder and hence I seriously warn you." (source)

 TALON AND SCRATCH MARKS FROM THE GIANT BIRD